Durkan agrees to make Seattle police-accountability reforms ‘top priorities’ — but not right away

 Nevertheless, the Justice Department has no objection to the city’s proposed response, they wrote.

-Opponents of Durkan’s approach say it will cause further delays, and fear she might be counting on consent-decree fatigue to make the issue go away.
+Opponents of Durkan’s approach say it will cause further delays, with one city official, who requested anonymity because of the sensitivity of the situation, suggesting that Durkan might benefit from consent-decree fatigue among some people.
 They instead want the city to build off landmark police-accountability legislation passed by the City Council in 2017, which included provisions to tighten appeal procedures for disciplined officers.

 Those provisions were eliminated in the new union contract, enacted in November, in favor of the continued use of arbitrators with some modifications aimed at limiting manipulation of the process.